Close

 Save up to 70% on parking at Sydney Airport when you pre-book online.
 The earlier you book the more you can save!
 If you haven't prebooked in advance, you can also just drive in, take a ticket, and pay the applicable drive-up rates on exit.

-What are the restrictions for powders, liquids, aerosols and gels (PLAGs) in carry on baggage?
+What are the restrictions for powders, liquids, aerosols and gels (LAGs)?

-Visit the Home Affairs website for more information.
+Visit the Australian Border Force website for more information.

 Get in touch